Local podcast raising money for those affected by tornados in Kentucky

 Johnson said he did some research and found that GoFundMe can raise funds directly for an organization.
 So he picked Western Kentucky Regional Blood Center, Inc. because he said he had always heard local blood banks do a lot of good work and this particular one was in the area that was impacted by the tornados.

 Johnson and Haynes originally wanted to raise $3,333 for the blood bank.
-In a little more than three hours, the GoFundMe has raised more than $5,500.
+In a little more than three hours, the GoFundMe raised more than $5,500.
 Johnson said they made a new goal of $5,000 when it surpassed the original, but bumped it up even more less than an hour later to a goal of $6,500.
-They did that due show of support from App State fans and local community members alike.
+They did that due to the show of support from App State fans and local community members.

-"The main focus of what we do here is the sports, right," Haynes, who is the Watauga County Clerk of Superior Court, said.
+"The main focus of what we do here is the sports, right?"
+Haynes, who is the Watauga County Clerk of Superior Court, said.
 "We like to watch games, we like to talk about athletics and all that good stuff, but at the end of the day, it really comes down to just being good people and helping people when they're in need.
-I think that's kind of built into the App State spirit is that we're always here for one another no matter what."
+I think that's kind of built into the App State spirit.
+We're always here for one another, no matter what."

-Haynes said it's not about us as a coordinator, but about the people who are in need and getting them the help they need.
+Haynes said it's not about duo as coordinators, but about the people who are in need and getting them the help they need.

 "We have these platforms and followers and so we just kind of present the case and then it's up to them," Johnson said.
 "It's up to them to support it or not.
 This is a reflection, in my opinion, of the passion of App fans and just their desire to be good sports and show good sportsmanship and goodwill towards people that need it."